 Probate (where there is a will), or Letters of Administration (where there isn't a will) is the approval granted to an executor of a Will by the Supreme Court.
 Obtaining a Grant of Probate or Letters of Administration means that the Court has formally recognised the authority of the executor to manage the estate of the deceased.

 If you’re currently paying funeral insurance, you have three options.
 The first is to cancel your funeral insurance payments, and convert to a prepaid cremation plan.
-This means you forfeit your potential payout, but this is likely the cheapest option if you’re planning on not requiring our service for three years or more.
+This means you forfeit your potential payout, but this is likely the cheapest option if you’re unlikely to require our service for three years or more.
 The second option is to continue paying your funeral insurance premiums, and also take out a prepaid plan.
 As funeral insurance simply pays out a lump sum of cash, this could be used by your family for anything (as a gift for a car, holiday, education etc) if you’ve also prepaid your funeral.
 The final option is to keep paying funeral insurance, and simply use that payout to arrange a Bare cremation when the time comes.
 This is what we recommend if you’re expecting to require our service in the next three years.

 When you purchase a prepaid cremation, we must legally remit GST immediately.
 That means we take out the GST component of the amount paid and send it to the Australian Tax Office.
 We also take our setup fee to pay for the administration and setup of your Prepaid Bond in a regulated fund with the Lifeplan Australia Friendly Society.
 All of these costs are clearly outlined on your prepaid cremation contract.
 If you have any questions at all, please don’t hesitate to call or email us anytime.
 We pride ourselves on complete transparency.